 - To offer workforce development opportunities for companies and employees

 - To provide MBS students with integrated learning opportunities

 What’s the best Management Information System?
 On what platforms should I advertise my start-up business?
 What CRM software is most effective?
 Questions like these are important, but not all businesses have the time or resources to research, develop, and launch such new strategic initiatives.

 By working with the Maine Business Institute, local businesses consult with students and faculty to find suitable strategies.
 Maine businesses receive information necessary to thrive and grow while preparing Maine Business School students for post-graduate success through projects with real-world implications.

 Professional Development Education

 Formal degrees prepare employees to work, but what alternative ways can businesses update and maintain their human capital?

-The Professional Development Center offers short, specialized, stand-alone classes that fit the needs of professionals and employers.
+The Maine Business Institute offers short, specialized, stand-alone classes that fit the needs of professionals and employers.
 From data-driven decision-making and project management to critical thinking and QuickBooks, the PDC delivers classes tailored to the location, time, and development needs of you or your business.